 - It is cost-effective since the designer and contractor are working as a team throughout the process.
 Therefore, less litigation, fewer changes, and fewer claims.

-- With Design-Build approach, the project can be delivered much faster than that of the conventional method CMGC or Construction Manager/General Contractor.
+- With the Design-Build approach, the project can be delivered much faster than that of the conventional method CMGC or Construction Manager/General Contractor.

 - It has the ability to improve project coordination.